meteor-vue/vue-meteor/packages/vue-router/README.md

 ### Route definition

-In your client, add some routes (for more info about route definition, check the [vue-router documentation](http://router.vuejs.org/en/nested.html)):
+In your client, add some routes with the `Router.configure()` method (for more info about route definition, check the [vue-router documentation](http://router.vuejs.org/en/nested.html)):

 ```javascript
 /* /client/routes.js */